Bernullys/python_web_framework_fastapi/README.md

         If a client tries to send some extra data in the query parameters, they will receive an error response.
     Spoiler alert: you can also use Pydantic models to declare cookies and headers, but you will read about that later in the tutorial.

+Body - Multiple Parameters:
+    Now that we have seen how to use Path and Query, let's see more advanced uses of request body declarations.
+    Mix Path, Query and body parameters:
+        First, of course, you can mix Path, Query and request body parameter declarations freely and FastAPI will know what to do.
+And you can also declare body parameters as optional, by setting the default to None.
+    Multiple body parameters:
+        We can also declare multiple body parameters.
+Like to classes from Pydantic Model.
+        So, it will then use the parameter names as keys (field names) in the body.
+    Singular values in body:
+        The same way there is a Query and Path to define extra data for query and path parameters, FastAPI provides an equivalent Body.
+For example, you could decide that you want to have another key in the same body.
+        If you declare it as is, because it is a singular value, FastAPI will assume that it is a query parameter.
+        But you can instruct FastAPI to treat it as another body key using Body.
+    Multiple body params and query:
+        Of course, you can also declare additional query parameters whenever you need, additional to any body parameters.
+As, by default, singular values are interpreted as query parameters, you don't have to explicitly add a Query.
+    Embed a single body parameter:
+        Body also has all the same extra validation and metadata parameters as Query,Path and others you will see later.
+        Let's say you only have a single item body parameter from a Pydantic model Item.
+        By default, FastAPI will then expect its body directly.
+        But if you want it to expect a JSON with a key item and inside of it the model contents, as it does when you declare extra body parameters, you can use the special Body parameter embed: item: Item = Body(embed=True).
+    Recap:
+        You can add multiple body parameters to your path operation function, even though a request can only have a single body.
+        But FastAPI will handle it, give you the correct data in your function, and validate and document the correct schema in the path operation.
+        You can also declare singular values to be received as part of the body.
+        And you can instruct FastAPI to embed the body in a key even when there is only a single parameter declared.